j-lorrey/server-script-example/README.md

 ## Notes:
 - I haven't messed around with datapoint scripts as much, other than confirming they created the expected logs on the worker pods, so I will exclude those from the debugging.
 - Note that 'example-job' is a manual job configured to run with server scripts.
 In PAT you can only configure algorithmic jobs to have server scripts, so I couldn't test this same job there.
-I have not done extensive testing in PAT, but I ran these server scripts from PAT and found that they worked as expected (no double runs).
+I have not done extensive testing in PAT, but I ran these server scripts with an algorithmic job in PAT and found that they worked as expected (no double runs).